Best PHP Hosting Services of 2023

 Why it’s best: Bluehost is an incredibly reliable hosting provider that provides strong customer service, offers uptime, and is a great value for your money

 Why it’s best: Impressive uptime, 24/7 customer support, and generous refund policy

 |$2.99 per month|

-We’ve reviewed over 1,500 hosting plans and selected the ones which meet all the technical requirements for running a PHP site.
+We’ve reviewed a vast array of hosting plans and focused on those that meet all the technical requirements for running a PHP site.
 We then shortlisted the hosts which offer fast servers, a LAMP stack, and PHP extensions.

 PHP originally stood for “personal home page,” but has since evolved to mean “hypertext processor.”
 It’s designed to make dynamic websites easier to create.
 PHP is primarily available on Linux web hosting plans, and connects HTML (hypertext markup language) pages to dynamic content from databases and multimedia applications, making it easy to create interactive content.

 PHP’s open-source code and versatility make it a popular web hosting option for most providers.

 Most hosting packages come with PHP support at no extra cost — including free web host plans or inexpensive shared plans that offer unlimited resource allocation and a free domain name.